 25. Point Roberts in Washington State

 Point Roberts is close in proximity to the skyscrapers of Vancouver but its chilled out vibe makes you feel as if you’re hundreds of miles away from the big city lights.
 In fact, I don’t even remember seeing a traffic light in Point Roberts?

 Yes, Point Roberts that kind of place.
 Small, friendly, safe and quiet.

 The beaches in the Pacific Northwest are different from those found in the south or in tropical climates.
 They are not made of soft white sand that feels silky smooth on your feet.
 They are quite the opposite, actually.

-Note: Point Roberts is located in the United States, so you will need a passport as you do need to cross over the border to get there.
+Note: Point Roberts is located in the United States, so you will need a passport to cross over the Port Roberts border.